-Management estimates that the fair value of the land and building approximates to its carrying amount.
+Management estimates that the fair value of the land and building included in investment property approximates its carrying amount.
 The fair value is categorized into Level 3 of the fair value hierarchy, because of significant unobservable adjustments to observable inputs to the valuation technique used.
-The fair value was determined based on same market prices in recent transactions or announced asking prices of similar properties as described in note 11.
+The fair value was determined based on same market prices in recent transactions or announced asking prices of similar properties as described in note 11 (a).